Home > Alsace Intense: The Best and the Excellent

 Far from the traffic of the Wine Route, you will set out on a ride across the vineyard region on well-paved roads.
 You will pass through villages made up of half-timbered houses whose window boxes overflow with geraniums and other flora.
 Mittelbergheim, Dambach la Ville, Ribeauvillé, and Riquewihr are among the most beautiful villages of France — and you may stop in all of them today.
 Observe the finely preserved medieval architecture of Dambach la Ville, or maybe catch a tune from the traveling musicians in Ribeauvillé.

 The Wine Route and its stunning chain of villages lead you to Colmar, the Alsatian capital of wine and art.
 Artists who have called Colmar “home” include respected names such as Bartholdi, sculptor of the Statue of Liberty, and Renaissance painters Martin Schoengauer and Mathias Grüneweld.
 You may spend some of your time visiting the Unterlinden Museum of Renaissance Art if you wish.
 Definitely do not miss “Little Venice,” an artisanal quarter located on the canal.
-Tonight, revel in the ambiance of Colmar, as tomorrow’s ride is optional.
+Tonight, revel in the ambiance of Colmar.

-After breakfast, depart Strasbourg at the time of your choice.
+After breakfast, depart Colmar at the time of your choice.

-3 nights in 5-star hotels and 2 nights in 4-star hotels of charm
+4 nights in 3- and 4-star hotels of charm